Melon Farmers Original Version

 Twitch seems to be rating streamers as suitable or not for brand advertising

-Link Here 12th March 2021
+Link Here12th March 2021

-twitch logo Live-streaming platform Twitch seems to be testing a new program to match streamers with 'appropriate' brands.
+Live-streaming platform Twitch seems to be testing a new program to match streamers with 'appropriate' brands.
 It's understood that the tool, named the Brand Safety Score, automatically assigns streamers a rating based on analysis of a number of factors (including age, partnership status, and suspension history).
 This rating is then used to pair content creators with relevant advertising opportunities.

 Presumably this phraseology means that anyone doing anything a bit adult will be banned from being able to monetise their content.